mihobu/mihobu.omg.lol/weblog/2023/02/automating-my-now-page/readme.md

 ## Scheduling

-To auto-generate the now page content, I set up a scheduler in Amazon EventBridge to invode my Lambda function every 8 hours.
+To auto-generate the now page content, I set up a scheduler in Amazon EventBridge to invoke my Lambda function every 8 hours.

 ## Acknowledgements

-Thanks to [Adam](https://adam.omg.lol) and the entire [omg.lol](https://home.omg.lol) for providing a platform that is full of fun and energy, as well as to [Cory](https://cory.omg.lol) and [Robb](https://robb.omg.lol) who provided the inspiration for this little project.
+Thanks to [Adam](https://adam.omg.lol) and the entire [omg.lol](https://home.omg.lol) for providing a platform that is full of fun and energy, as well as to [Cory](https://cory.omg.lol) and [Robb](https://robb.omg.lol) who inspired this little project.